nodejs/node-v0.x-archive/doc/api/errors.markdown

 <!--type=class-->

-A general error object -- its imparts no meaning to the situation that generated the error.
+A general error object -- it imparts no meaning to the situation that generated the error.
 Errors capture a "stack trace" detailing the point in the program at which they were instantiated, and may provide a description of the error.